When you’re trying to get fit doesn’t it feel like everything and everyone is out to get you?

 1. I notice you’re losing weight, and…I didn’t want to say anything.
 But you look sick.

-I cringe reading those comments, don’t you?!
-Some are downright vicious.
 And those are just the most common, I could easily list 30 or 40 more.
+But it leaves me wondering…

-Why are the ones you love most the same ones undermining your good intentions?
+Why are the ones you love most the same ones wanting you to fail?

 A 2014 survey conducted by Nakd Wholefoods found your friends will intentionally lay diet traps, tempt you with a night of dinner and drinks, and try to sway you with pizza, bagels, and cookies.